Optimization of CNOT circuits on limited connectivity architecture: Size optimization on near-term quantum devices

+In this subsection, we give the comparison of the experimental simulation of Algorithm \textbf{ROWCOL} and algorithms in Refs. \cite{kissinger2019cnot,nash2019quantum}.
+The CNOT circuits are performed on the IBM-Q20 graph and T-like graph (T20).
+The {limited connectivity architecture} of IBM-Q20 and T20 are depicted in Fig. \ref{fig:dif_graph}.
+The original circuit size ranges from 20 to 800 in the experiment, where the number of qubits is chosen to be 20.
+We randomly sample 200 CNOT circuits for each input size, and compare the average optimized size for Algorithms \textbf{ROWCOL} and Ref. \cite{kissinger2019cnot,nash2019quantum}, as depicted in Fig. \ref{fig:exp_size}.

-In Fig.~\ref{fig:exp_size}, we compare the optimized size of Algorithm \textbf{ROWCOL} with algorithms in Refs. \cite{kissinger2019cnot,nash2019quantum}.
-The $y$ axis shows the average optimized size of the 200 random circuits with the same input size after performing these algorithms.
-The experimental result of Algorithm \textbf{ROWCOL} is significantly superior to the algorithm of Nash \emph{et al.} for all of physical devices, which fit the analysis since their algorithm has a larger factor.
-Our algorithm also performs better in most generated random circuits than the algorithm of Kissinger~\emph{et al.} for the constrained graph with a Hamiltonian path, as shown in Fig~\ref{fig:exp_size} (a).
-In particular, we have a better optimized size for $82.3\%$ random circuits on IBMQ20, $99.9\%$ random circuits on T20.
-When the graph does not have a Hamiltonian path, our algorithm has obvious advantages than Kissinger \emph{et al.}~\cite{kissinger2019cnot} (as in Fig.~\ref{fig:exp_size} (b)).
+Our algorithm performs better in most generated random circuits than the algorithm of Kissinger~\emph{et al.} for the {limited connectivity architecture} with a Hamiltonian path, as shown in Fig~\ref{fig:exp_size} (a).
+In particular, we have a better-optimized size for $82.3\%$ random circuits on IBMQ20, and $99.9\%$ random circuits on the T20 graph.
+When the graph does not have a Hamiltonian path, our algorithm has more obvious advantages than Kissinger \emph{et al.}~\cite{kissinger2019cnot} (as in Fig.~\ref{fig:exp_size} (b)).

-The above optimized result for the random generated CNOT circuits shows the great advantages of Algorithm \textbf{ROWCOL} for general CNOT circuits.
-In the following, we perform Algorithm \textbf{ROWCOL} and Algs. in Refs. \cite{kissinger2019cnot,nash2019quantum} on two specific CNOT circuits to show the applicability of our algorithm.
+The above-optimized result for the randomly generated CNOT circuits shows the advantages of Algorithm \textbf{ROWCOL} for general CNOT circuits.
+In the following, we perform Algorithm \textbf{ROWCOL} on a specific CNOT circuit to show the applicability of our algorithm.
 The comparison results are coincident with the average case.